andersoney/swarm-ad-hoc-follower/README.md

 An algorithm for congestion control of robotic swarms in common target area problem when the robots do not know the algorithm executed by the others.

+## Notes

+The Ad Hoc Follower (AHF) is set by giving neighbourhoodAngle in config.ini different of zero.

+The Ad Hoc Mixed Teams (AHMT) -- or Mixed Teams (MT) -- are set by neighbourhoodAngle = 0 in config.ini.

 ## Dependency
 Stage